Frequently Asked Questions

 Can I adjust the expected shares?

 Yes.
 Tap any lottery row to expand its details.
-You’ll see +/- buttons to adjust the expected shares, and the value score will recalculate instantly.
+You’ll see +/- buttons to adjust the expected shares, and the rating will recalculate instantly.
 This lets you see how the value changes under different sharing scenarios.

 How often is the data updated?

-Lotteries sourced from The Lott (Powerball, Oz Lotto, Saturday Gold Lotto, Monday Lotto, Wednesday Lotto, Set for Life, Super 66, Lucky Lotteries) are updated automatically via their API.
+Lotteries sourced from The Lott (Powerball, Oz Lotto, Saturday Gold Lotto, Weekday Windfall, Set for Life, Super 66, Lucky Lotteries) are updated automatically via their API every morning.
 Dream Home Art Union and Yourtown are updated when their current draw closes for entries and a new draw is announced.
+Other-division returns are recalculated daily from the most recent draw results.

 Why is Saturday Gold Lotto set to 4 shares?